 Another piece of equipment was the lactometer, which is a form of hydrometer that measures the specific gravity of the milk.

-It is important to know the acidity of the milk as this affects lactic acid affects how the curds are formed.
+It is important to know the acidity of the milk as lactic acid affects how the curds are formed.
 The acidometer measures how much neutralizing agent is needed to make the milk become neutral.
 This is critical in turning the proteins in the milk to a curd.

 Methyl Blue Test